pagkly/Zed/Investopedia3/Wealth Management Definition.md

 Wealth Management Definition
 ## What Is Wealth Management?

-Wealth management is an investment advisory service that combines other [financial services](https://www.investopedia.com/terms/f/financial_sector.asp) to address the needs of affluent clients.
+Wealth management is an investment advisory service that combines other [[financial services]](https://www.investopedia.com/terms/f/financial_sector.asp) to address the needs of affluent clients.
 Using a consultative process, the advisor gleans information about the client's wants and specific situation, and then tailors a personalized strategy that uses a range of financial products and services.

-A wealth management advisor or wealth manager is a type of financial advisor who takes a broad view of available financial disciplines and services, such as financial and investment advice, legal or [estate planning](https://www.investopedia.com/terms/e/estateplanning.asp), accounting, and tax services, and retirement planning, to manage an affluent client's wealth for one set fee.
+A wealth management advisor or wealth manager is a type of financial advisor who takes a broad view of available financial disciplines and services, such as financial and investment advice, legal or [[estate planning]](https://www.investopedia.com/terms/e/estateplanning.asp), accounting, and tax services, and retirement planning, to manage an affluent client's wealth for one set fee.
 Different advisors have different methods for structuring their fees.
-Clients who require [comprehensive wealth management services](https://www.investopedia.com/ask/answers/091815/what-fees-do-financial-advisors-charge.asp) and hope to establish a long-term relationship with a financial advisor often work under a fee-only or an [assets under management](https://www.investopedia.com/terms/a/aum.asp) (AUM) arrangement with their advisor.
+Clients who require [[comprehensive wealth management services]](https://www.investopedia.com/ask/answers/091815/what-fees-do-financial-advisors-charge.asp) and hope to establish a long-term relationship with a financial advisor often work under a fee-only or an [[assets under management]](https://www.investopedia.com/terms/a/aum.asp) (AUM) arrangement with their advisor.

 ## Understanding Wealth Management

 Wealth management is more than just investment advice: It can encompass all parts of a person's financial life.
-Instead of attempting to integrate pieces of advice and various products from multiple professionals, [high net worth individuals](https://www.investopedia.com/terms/h/hnwi.asp) are more likely to benefit from a holistic approach.
+Instead of attempting to integrate pieces of advice and various products from multiple professionals, [[high net worth individuals]](https://www.investopedia.com/terms/h/hnwi.asp) are more likely to benefit from a holistic approach.
 In this method, a single manager coordinates all services needed to manage their money and plan for their own or their family's current and future needs.

 Many wealth managers can provide services in any aspect of the financial field, but some choose to specialize in particular areas.
 This may be based on the expertise of a specific wealth manager, or the primary focus of the business within which the wealth manager operates.